George Steinbrenner: Management style

-Steinbrenner quickly became famous for his rapid turnover of management personnel.
+Early on, Steinbrenner became infamous in Cleveland circles for berating anyone who dared cross him.
+This style followed him to the Yankees; he quickly became infamous for overseeing rapid turnover of management personnel.
 In his first 23 seasons, he changed managers 20 times; Billy Martin alone was fired and rehired five times.
-During his first 26 years with the club, he went through 13 publicity directors.
+During his first 26 years with the club, he went through 13 public relations directors.
 "The first time George fires you, it's very traumatic," oft-fired Yankees flack Harvey Greene said.
 "The three or four times after that, it's like, Great!
 I've got the rest of the day off."
-Greene, the Yankees' PR director was fired by Steinbrenner, however the next day Steinbrenner’s assistant called Greene and asked why he wasn’t at work.
-After arriving at work late, Steinbrenner told Greene "If you're late again, you're fired”.
+Greene, the Yankees' PR director was fired by Steinbrenner, however the next day Steinbrenner's assistant called Greene and asked why he wasn't at work.
+After arriving at work late, Steinbrenner told Greene "If you're late again, you're fired."

-He employed 11 general managers over 30 years.
-He was equally famous for pursuing high-priced free agents and then feuding with them.
+Steinbrenner employed 11 general managers over 30 years.
+He was equally famous for pursuing high-priced free agents (i.e., Catfish Hunter, Reggie Jackson, and Dave Winfield) and then feuding with them.
 In July 1978, Billy Martin famously said of Steinbrenner and his $3 million outfielder Reggie Jackson, "The two were meant for each other.
 One's a born liar, and the other's convicted."
 The comment resulted in Martin's first departure, though officially he resigned (tearfully), before Yankees President Al Rosen could carry out Steinbrenner's dictum to fire him.

-David Wells recalled that he and Steinbrenner almost got into a fight during a heated argument.
+David Wells recalled he and Steinbrenner almost got into a fight during a heated argument.
 Wells later apologized to Steinbrenner for threatening to fight him.

 Illegal campaign contributions to Nixon

 The "convicted" part of Billy Martin's famous 1978 "liar and convicted" comment referred to Steinbrenner's connection to Richard Nixon; in 1974, Steinbrenner pleaded guilty to making illegal contributions to Nixon's re-election campaign, and to a felony charge of obstruction of justice.
-Faced with a cost overrun problem with the United States Commerce Department, Steinbrenner gave six of his American Shipbuilding employees "special bonuses" of $25,000 and directed them to then turn around and personally donate the funds to Nixon's Committee for the Re-Election of the President (CREEP).
+Faced with a cost overrun problem with the United States Commerce Department, Steinbrenner gave six of his American Shipbuilding employees "special bonuses" of $25,000 and directed them to then turn around and personally donate the funds to Nixon's Committee for the Re-Election of the President (CRP).

 Steinbrenner originally said he would fight the charges in court, but in August 1974, two weeks after Nixon resigned, Steinbrenner pleaded guilty to two charges in the case.
 He was personally fined $15,000 and his company American Shipbuilding was assessed an additional $20,000.
 On November 27 of that year, MLB Commissioner Bowie Kuhn suspended him for two years, but later commuted it to fifteen months.
 Ronald Reagan pardoned Steinbrenner in January 1989, one of the final acts of his presidency.